National Survey of Early Care and Education (NSECE), 2010-2015

 - Combining availability and utilization data

-These analyses will distinguish the experiences, accessibility and characteristics of ECE/SAC for children from different income and race-ethnic groups, and locations.
+These analyses distinguish the experiences, accessibility and characteristics of ECE/SAC for children from different income and race-ethnic groups, and locations.

-The NSECE is conducted through a contract to NORC at the University of Chicago in partnership with Chapin Hall at the University of Chicago and Child Trends.
+The NSECE was conducted through a contract to NORC at the University of Chicago in partnership with Chapin Hall at the University of Chicago and Child Trends.
 In addition the project involves several Co-Principal Investigators and consultants who each bring unique expertise related to early care and education and school age care research and policy.

 Questions about the NSECE?